oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Wherever End-User data is stored, it represents a potentially interesting target for an attacker.
-This target can be of particularly high value when the data is signed by a trusted authority.
+This target can be of particularly high value when the data is signed by a trusted authority like an official national identity service.
 For example, in OpenID Connect, signed ID Tokens can be stored by Relying Parties.
 In the case of SD-JWT, Holders have to store signed SD-JWTs and associated Disclosures, and Issuers and Verifiers may decide to do so as well.

 As usual, a leak of such data risks revealing private data of End-Users to third parties.
 As discussed in (#holder_binding_security), leaked SD-JWTs may also allow attackers to impersonate Holders unless Holder Binding is enforced and the attacker does not have access to the Holder's cryptographic keys.
-For this reason, and because the authenticity of the authority-signed data is easy to verify, the data may have a high monetary value on black markets.
+For these reasons, and in particular because the authenticity of the authority-signed data is easy to verify, the data may have a high monetary value on black markets.

 Due to these risks, systems implementing SD-JWT SHOULD be designed to minimize the amount of data that is stored.
 All involved parties SHOULD